filamentphp/filament/packages/forms/docs/03-fields.md

 TextInput::make('code')->length(8)
 ```

-Internally, this uses the `size` rule by default, and the `digits` rule for numeric inputs.

 In addition, you may validate the minimum and maximum value of the input by setting the `minValue()` and `maxValue()` methods: